pavlovdo/pystormon/README.md

 4) Import Template Storage Pystormon.xml to Zabbix and link template with storage objects in Zabbix;

-5) Change example configuration files;
+5) Change example configuration files: login, password, address of zabbix_server, IP and name of storage, etc.

 6) Install Python 3 and pip3 if it is not installed;